serilog/serilog-sinks-opentelemetry/README.md

 and can be configured on a per-sink basis if you need different fallbacks for traces and logs, or a unified fallback if these sinks can be unified.

-Support is exposed for logging the OTLP messages as Newline delimited JSON or as delimited protobuf messages using.
+Support is exposed for logging the OTLP messages as Newline delimited JSON or as delimited protobuf messages using the `LogFormat` switch.

 Configuration is achievied using the fluent options configuration exposed with the `opts.FallbackWith(...)` api.
-The individual fallback sinks can be configured using the `FallbackWith(Action<FallbackConfigurationOptions> config)` api for granular control, or using the `FallbackWith(Action<FileSinkOptions> fileSink, LogFormat logFormat)` api.
+The individual fallback sinks can be configured using the `FallbackWith(Action<FallbackConfigurationOptions> config)` api for granular control, or using the `FallbackWith(Action<FileSinkOptions> fileSink, LogFormat logFormat)` api for unified fallbacks.

 ### Example using one fallback: